YanHash/GoBitTorrent/README.md

 ## Where to find peers
 In order to keep the projet legal and stay away from piracy, I will be using a Linux Debian ISO as a test file to be downloaded.
 Therefore, to find peers that wille allow me to download this file, I will rely on official [Debian BitTorent Tracker](http://bttracker.debian.org:6969/)

+##.torrent file
+A . torrent file is afile that contains the description of a file that will be downloaded in addition to informations for connecting to a tracker.
+This file is encoded in a format named **Bencode**.
+This format is used primarily by the BitTorrent protocol.
+It is designed to be simple, quick to parse, and easy to use in resource-constrained environments.
+Bencode supports four types of data: integers, strings, lists and dictionaries.

+**Examples**
+- Integers :
+    - i100e is 100
+    - i-25e is -25

+- Strings :
+    - 12:Hello World! is "Hello World!"
+(12 is for the number of characters)

+- Lists :
+    - l3:cat5:mousee is ["cat", "mouse"] (The list is between l and e)

+- Dictionaries :
+    - d6:animall3:cat5:mousee6:numberi2ee is {"animal": ["cat", "mouse"], "number": 2} (The dictionnary is between d and e)